iznetsss/wazuh_siem-xdr_demo_project/CIS-2.3.1.5_fix/readme.md

 ```
 - Once the script has executed successfully, reboot the system to apply the changes.

+## How the Script Works
+1. Helper Functions:
+- Functions like ```Write-Info```, ```SetRegistry```, and ```SetSecEdit``` handle logging, registry updates, and policy configuration.
+- Error handling ensures proper execution, logging any failures.

+2. Execution List:
+- The ```$ExecutionList``` array specifies the sequence of actions, including creating a new admin account, renaming the default account, and applying configurations.

+3. Policy Changes:
+- Modifies security settings using the secedit tool, a Windows utility for exporting, editing, and applying security configurations.
+- Logs initial and final registry values for auditing and troubleshooting.

+4. Randomization for Security: Appends a random 4-digit number to the new Administrator account name for uniqueness and security.

 ## Verification
 After rebooting, the system should now comply with the CIS Benchmark requirement 2.3.1.5.